-Being a graph database, triplestore stores data as a network of objects with materialized links between them.
-This makes RDF triplestore a preferred choice for managing highly interconnected data.
+Being a graph database, triplestores store data as a network of objects with materialized links between them.
+This makes RDF triplestores the preferred choice for managing highly interconnected data.
 Triplestores are more flexible and less costly than a relational database, for example.

 The RDF database, often called a semantic graph database, is also capable of handling powerful semantic queries and of using inference for uncovering new information out of the existing relations.

-The data in RDF triplestore is stored in the relationship
+The data in an RDF triplestore is stored in three linked data pieces

-which is called a triple, hence the name triplestores.
-The triples are also referred to as ‘statements’ and ‘RDF statements’.
+which are called a triple, hence the name triplestores.
+The triples are also referred to as ‘statements’ or ‘RDF statements’.

-For example, ‘Joe sells books’ can be stored as an RDF statement in a triplestore and describes the relationship between the subject of the sentence, Joe, and the object, books.
+For example, ‘Joe sells books’ can be stored as an RDF statement in a triplestore and it describes the relationship between the subject of the sentence, “Joe”, and the object, “books”.
 The predicate “sells” shows how the subject and the object are connected.

 The core concept of the RDF triplestore format as well as in the Linked Data paradigm is the Universal Resources Identifier (URI).
-URI is a single global identification system used in the Web, a kind of unique ID.
+The URI is a single global identification system used in the Web – a kind of a unique ID.

-RDF triplestore databases are successfully used for managing Linked Open Data datasets, such as DBPedia and GeoNames, which are published as RDFs and are interconnected with one another.
+RDF triplestore databases are successfully used for managing Linked Open Data datasets, such as DBPedia and GeoNames, which are published as RDFs and are interconnected.
 Linked Open Data allows for querying and answering federated queries much faster and for obtaining highly relevant search results.

-The triplestore makes the efforts to query diverse and evolving data from different sources more cost-efficient and less time-consuming.
+RDF triplestores query diverse and evolving data from different sources, which is more cost-efficient and less time-consuming.

-Since universal standards apply to RDF triplestore, they make moving data from one triplestore to another trivial.
+Since universal standards apply to RDF triplestores, they make moving data from one triplestore to another trivial.

-RDF triplestore handle huge amounts of data, which improves the search and analytics powers of organizations.
+RDF triplestores handle huge amounts of data, which improves the knowledge discovery and analytics capabilities of organizations.
 What’s more important is that triplestores are able to infer implicit facts out of the explicit statements.
-Inferencing relationships out of the original data, with the help of a semantic graph database, turns information into knowledge.
+Inferencing relationships out of the original data, with the help of a semantic graph database such as Ontotext’s GraphDB, turns information into knowledge.
 This allows organizations to uncover hidden relationships across all their data.

-Having gained more knowledge than competitors, enterprises can more easily scale up that knowledge into smarter solutions and have the upper hand in competition.
-The media & publishing, healthcare and life sciences, digital humanities and financial services sectors are already widely using RDF triplestore to manage unstructured and structured data.
+Having gained more knowledge than competitors, enterprises can more easily scale up that knowledge into smarter solutions and have the upper hand in the competition.
+Big organizations in Media & Publishing, Healthcare and Life Sciences and the Financial Services sectors are already widely using RDF triplestores to manage unstructured and structured data.

-Graph databases, and RDF triplestore in particular, have various practical usages for organizations that aim to have context as well as content.
-Some of the uses are data integration, search and discovery, dynamic information products, personalized content and recommendations, and data visualization.
-These solutions, combined with knowledge discovery out of information from disparate sources, help organizations gain a competitive edge, create more value, and tap into new sources of revenues.
+Graph databases, and RDF triplestores in particular, have immense benefits for organizations aiming to make use of context as well as content.
+Any solutions based on an RDF knowledge graph and combined with advanced text analytics techniques help organizations gain a competitive edge, create more value and tap into new sources of revenue.